 The Apostle Paul presents a series of contrasting situations for us to avoid

 This verse is often applied to marriage, for a person who follows Jesus to not marry someone who does not believe.
-While this may be a sound application, I don’t see it as absolute.
-(I’ve also seen this misapplied by asserting, for example, that a Baptist can’t marry a Lutheran or a person of one race can’t marry someone of another race.)
+While this may be a sound application, I don’t see it as absolute—nor does Paul (1 Corinthians 7:12-16).

 A secondary application relates to business, for a Christian businessperson to avoid forming partnerships with non-Christians.
 Again, there is wisdom in this as well, yet it is not unconditional either.

-Look at some of the contrasts that follow the illusion of a mismatched yoke:
+Look at some of the contrasts that follow the allusion of a mismatched yoke:

 - Right living versus wrong living

 - God versus idols

 Instead of applying this passage to marriage or business, let’s focus on the final contrast of God versus idols.
 What if the primary intent of Paul’s writing to not be yoked with unbelievers is a warning to not yoke the God of the Bible with other religions?Do not pair God with other religions.
 Click To Tweet

 Yoked with Unbelievers

 This mixing of diverse spiritual practices is a popular trend these days.
 People take what they like about Christianity, stir in some Eastern religions or add a bit of Judaism or Islam, and season with some ideas of their own.